-What options do I have if I leave Classic?
+What options do I have if I leave Classic Plus 2002?

-You will leave Classic if your employment with FSS ceases, or you choose to opt-out of Classic while remaining in employment with FSS.
+You will leave Classic Plus 2002 if your employment with FSS ceases, or you choose to opt-out of Classic Plus 2002 while remaining in employment with FSS.

-You will have the choice of "preserving" your pension and lump sum or taking a "transfer value" to another pension scheme.
-If you preserve your pension and lump sum, they will increase every year broadly in line with inflation and then be paid when you reach normal pension age.
+You will have the choice of "preserving" your pension or taking a "transfer value" to another pension scheme.
+If you preserve your pension, it will increase every year broadly in line with inflation and then be paid when you reach normal pension age.

-If you would like to transfer your benefits from Classic, the Trustees will ask the Scheme Actuary to calculate the transfer value.
-This transfer value will represent the expected cost of providing your benefit from Classic.
+If you would like to transfer your benefits from Classic Plus 2002, the Trustees will ask the Scheme Actuary to calculate the transfer value.
+This transfer value will represent the expected cost of providing your benefit from Classic Plus 2002.
 A statement showing your transfer value will be provided to you within three months of your request and this figure will be guaranteed for three months.
 If you accept the transfer value, the Scheme's administrator will pay this to your new pension arrangement.